0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 ![Failed config manager login](/assets/img/posts/HTB/Authority/Config-manager-badpw.png)

-While we could go deeper with this and try mutating the password, let's try to avoid another rabbit hole by continuing with our enumeration.
+While we could try mutating the password and bruteforcing the login, This seems like a rabbit hole, especially when there is still a lot to enumerate.
-After more searching, we find Ansible configuration values in the```PWM/defaults/main.yml``` file.
+After some more searching, we find some Ansible configuration values in the```PWM/defaults/main.yml``` file.
 ```console
 0ph3@parrot~$ cat /mnt/authority/development/Automation/Ansible/PWM/defaults/main.yml
 ---